-People will often take CBD tincture or CBD gummies for the first time and sit there wondering whether or not they feel its effects and how long they have to wait before they experience all the benefits listed on the packaging.
-We're here to answer all that and more to help you make the most out of your CBD product.
+People will often take CBD for the first time and sit there wondering whether or not they feel its effects and how long they have to wait before they experience all the benefits listed on the packaging.
+First of all, the onset of CBD depends on several factors, including genetics, experience with CBD, consumption method, and the strength of the dose.

-Does CBD Oil Actually Do Anything?
+Does CBD Actually Do Anything?

 CBD is short for cannabidiol.
 It's one of the main active compounds harvested from cannabis plants to support a healthy lifestyle.